fastbootstrap/docs/content/components/avatar-group/index.md

 Responsive Avatar group built with the latest Bootstrap 5.
 Avatar group component displays a number of avatars grouped together in a stack.

-## Stacked avatar
+## Stacked avatars

-Include multiple avatars in stacked.
+Stack multiple avatars together.
+Notice the small overlap between avatars in the example below.

 {{< example >}}
 <div class="avatar-stack">